 Leftovers & Storage

-Tiramisu cupcakes should be stored in the fridge, due to the frosting and filling.
-Keep them covered in an airtight container.
-They will last for up to 3 days.
-I would not recommend freezing them, especially once frosted.
+Due to the dairy in the frosting and filling, these tiramisu cupcakes should be stored in the fridge.
+Keep them covered in an airtight container for up to 3 days.
+I would not recommend freezing these cupcakes, especially once they’re frosted.

 Ingredients